Voislav21/Final_Groupomania/README.md

 ## Accessing the Application
 Open your web browser and navigate to http://localhost:3000 to access the running React app.
 ## ATTENTION!
-*It is crucial that you use http://localhost:3000 and not the link in the terminal output!*
+*It is crucial that you use http://localhost:3000 and not the other link in the terminal output!*

 ## Notes
 This documentation provides a basic setup guide.
 Depending on your environment and requirements, you may need to modify some steps.